vmwong21/FFR_measurement_system/README.md

 Notes:
 * I did my best to use as much as I can, of what I learned in the class.
 In this case, FFR can be calculated just by division.
 As we spent time learning Selenium, I ensured I used Selenium to get FFR from a website, to run my program.
 * To keep this representative of what I can accomplish in 3 days, I made no changes to the software after I completed this, on 10Mar2023.
+This is not the original Github repository on which I did this project.

 <hr>